kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 will rollout across nodes.
 -->

-Rollout may fail if the resource managers are not re-synced properly due to programatic errors.
+Rollout may fail if the resource managers are not re-synced properly due to programmatic errors.
 In case of rollout failures, running workloads are not affected, If the pods are on pending state they remain in the pending state only.
 Rollback failure should not affect running workloads.